Constructing a Real-World Benchmark for Early Wildfire Detection with the New PYRONEAR-2025 Dataset: Results with the different hyperparameters

-\subsection{Results with the different hyperparameters}
+The full results, including the Precision, Recall and F1-scores of each models on each test set are visible in Table \ref{tab:cross_datasets}.

-Following our comprehensive grid search and optimization process, we present the detailed results for each dataset in Tables \ref{tab:wildfire_model_performance} to \ref{tab:annex_hyperparams}.
-These tables encapsulate the outcomes of our hyperparameter tuning, showcasing the optimal settings that yielded the highest F1 scores for each dataset.
-The results are indicative of each dataset's unique characteristics and the efficacy of the YOLOv8s model under varying training conditions.
+\section{Results with the different hyperparameters}

-In addition to the tabular data, we also provide F1 score curves for each dataset, corresponding to the tables.
+We provide below the 1 score curves for each dataset.
 These curves, shown below each table, visually represent the performance of the models across different confidence thresholds.
+The confidence threshold represent the minimum values for which we consider the detection as a positive.
 The inclusion of F1 curves offers an intuitive understanding of the model's classification performance, highlighting the trade-offs between precision and recall at various thresholds.
-This graphical representation complements the tabulated results, providing a more holistic view of the model's capabilities in detecting potential wildfire indicators within each dataset.